hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 the new ACL system features.
 Tooling is provided to help automate this and this guide describes the overall process.

-~> **Note:** **1.4.0 retains full support for "legacy" ACL tokens** so in-place upgrade is safe and existing tokens will continue to work in the same way for at least two "major" releases (1.5.x, 1.6.x, etc; note HashiCorp does not use the SemVer definitions for our products).
+~> **Note:** **1.4.0 retains full support for "legacy" ACL tokens** so upgrades from Consul 1.3.0 are safe.
+Existing tokens will continue to work in the same way for at least two "major" releases (1.5.x, 1.6.x, etc; note HashiCorp does not use SemVer for our products).

 This document will briefly describe [what changed](#what-changed), and then walk through the [high-level migration process options](#migration-process), finally